MochSyadzaliChusaini/mochsyadzalichusaini/README.md

 Hello There! 👋 my name is Moch Syadzali Chusaini from Indonesia ✨

 - 🎯 Worked on IT life + Environtment 💻 & Business everyday consistently and istiqomah.
-Such as : pursuing Coding or Open Source Software App Programmer and start focus on Frontend Developer with JS and Its Environtment, Internet Marketplace Seller, Content Creators on YouTube, and more++
+Such as : pursuing Coding or Open Source Software App Programmer :electron: and start focus on Frontend Developer with JS and Its Environtment, Internet Marketplace Seller, Content Creators on YouTube, and more++
 - 🌴🌏🌱 Nature Lovers
 - 🐈 Animals
 - 💬 Speak 3 Languages (English, Arabic, and Kromo Javanese)